adaltas/node-nikita/src/misc/conditions.coffee.md

       if_exists: (options, skip, succeed) ->
         {ssh, if_exists, destination} = options
-        if typeof not_if_exists is 'boolean' and destination if_exists = if if_exists then [destination] else null
+        if typeof if_exists is 'boolean' and destination if_exists = if if_exists then [destination] else null
         # return succeed() unless if_exists?
         each(if_exists)